evanwill/refine-lessons/advanced_api.md

     return response
 ```

-this API allows 1000 per day per IP address.

-> Some APIs require headers with authentication tokens to be passed with the POST request.
+> Some APIs require authentication tokens to be passed with the POST request as data or headers.
 > Headers can be added as the third parameter of `urllib2.Request()` similar to how data was added in the example above.
 > Check the Python [urllib2 documentation](https://docs.python.org/2/library/urllib2.html) and [how-to](https://docs.python.org/2/howto/urllib2.html) for advanced options.
 > When harvesting web content, character encoding issues commonly produce errors in Python.